fast-programmer/message_driven_app/README.md

 ## Future Improvements

+### Support concurrency in publisher

+Use a pool of worker threads to handle more than 1 event concurrently.

 ### Automated Code Generation via Gem

 Automate the creation of the schema, model, test, and publisher code through a generator.
 This generator could be included in a separate gem and required into the main app.